304 North Cardinal St.

 We wanted as definitive an answer as possible to the question, “Does Meditation Improve Mental Strength?”

-We asked a number of psychologists about this and this is what they told us.
+We asked a number of psychologists their professional opinions and this is what they told us.
+Peace.

 They told us that mental resilience correlated well to the regular use of mindfulness meditation training and that this had been shown to be true in groups as varied as the military, parents, and college students.